 Yeah, it was – until Netflix figured out how to tell if a user was riding a VPN connection into their service.

-ExpressVPN is currently the best way to maintain your access to American Netflix content when you’re in another country.
+NordVPN is currently the best way to maintain your access to American Netflix content when you’re in another country.
 The provider responds quickly when action is required to keep the show going.

 In all my time using the VPN service, it has provided more than enough bandwidth, offered excellent customer support and privacy protection, and has made available an above-average number of global access points for my needs.